 Money.
 Discrepancies waste money for everybody.
 Let’s say that a publisher knows to expect a 10% discrepancy rate for viewable impressions based on historical data.
 If a buyer wants to purchase 100,000 impressions from that publisher, the ad ops team will schedule 110,000 impressions to compensate for the anticipated discrepancy rate.

 Meanwhile, advertisers are far from getting a free ride.
-If they believe that their fulfilment goals aren’t met, then they will fall short of overall campaign goals.
+If they believe that their fulfillment goals aren’t met, then they will fall short of overall campaign goals.
 And if the campaign is deadline-driven — for example, an advertisement for a storewide Labor Day sale — make-goods that occur after the holiday won’t promote the goal of the campaign.

-A world in which discrepancies do not exist between buy and sell-side might seem like a pipe dream, but the industry needs to prioritise making it happen, whether through technology or industry standards.
+A world in which discrepancies do not exist between buy and sell-side might seem like a pipe dream, but the industry needs to prioritize making it happen, whether through technology or industry standards.
 If so, we’ll achieve a much higher level of trust and efficiency, laying the groundwork for better partnerships — and, ultimately, a better ecosystem.

 Read byline here.